andreasmuelder/statecharts.online/chapters/07-execution-semantics.md

  <iframe src="https://play.itemis.io?model=78382a20-2f3f-4757-a979-461c39336d2a" width="100%" height="400px" style="border: 1px solid" allowfullscreen></iframe>

-### Super-Step Semantics

-With **super-step semantics**, the engine continues taking transitions **within a single RTC step** until the configuration becomes stable — that is, until no further transitions are enabled.
-This allows the system to "skip through" transient states in one atomic operation.

 In this statechart with **super-steps enabled**, when you raise the `clicked` event, the machine transitions from `A` through `B` all the way to `C` in **one atomic step**.
 Since `C` has no outgoing transitions, the local reaction is also executed, setting `x` to `42`.

  <iframe src="https://play.itemis.io?model=8e90d984-4ced-4234-9288-89cc336b8966" width="100%" height="400px" style="border: 1px solid" allowfullscreen></iframe>